Protecting the Skin Barrier, woman, skin

 Genetic Conditions and Aging

-1. Genetic Predisposition: Certain genetic conditions, such as atopic dermatitis and ichthyosis, can impair the structure and function of the skin barrier, making it more susceptible to damage and inflammation.
+1. Genetic Predisposition: Some genetic conditions, like atopic dermatitis and ichthyosis, can weaken the skin barrier.
+This makes the skin more prone to damage and inflammation.

 Improper Skincare Practices

-1. Overuse of Harsh Products: Excessive use of harsh cleansers, exfoliants, and skin care products containing alcohol or fragrances can disrupt the pH balance of the skin, strip away natural oils, and weaken the skin barrier.
+1. Overuse of Harsh Products: Using too many strong cleansers and exfoliants can harm your skin.
+Products with alcohol or fragrances can also upset your skin’s pH balance.
+This can strip away natural oils and weaken the skin barrier.

 3. Over-Exfoliation: Aggressive exfoliation can damage the stratum corneum, leading to inflammation, redness, and sensitivity.
 Over-exfoliation removes the protective layer of dead skin cells, exposing the underlying layers to environmental stressors and microbial invasion.